maniospas/dufuz/docs/language.md

-# DUFuz interpreter
+# DUFuz Interpreter

 You can implement numeric fuzzy algorithms in an interpreted language that has a high overlap with Python.
+This supports natural integration of predicates that can not be overriden by the Python API.
+For example, the Python statement
+`z = condition.choose(x, y)` where
+`condition` is a boolean fuzzy set and `x,y` are numeric fuzzy sets is expressed as `z = x if condition else y`.

 ## Run a script